 Graham Smith is an ancient rhymer whose history is shrouded in the mists of time.
 He may have moved to Long Beach under the cover of a marine layer.
 Allegedly a former lawyer, he has an affinity for brief poetry.
 He and his stout companions have been known to frequent coastal taverns, where he sometimes writes three line poems on bar napkins.
 His work can be found in the anthologies Cadence Collective: Year One and Year Two, and in Gutters & Alleyways: Perspectives on Poverty and Struggle.
 Find more at napkinsinashoebox.com.

 Raquel Reyes-Lopez is a fresh twenty-something-year-old Gemini and co-host of Moon Pixel monthly reading series at Half Off Books.
 She is assistant editor of CadenceCollective.net and many Sadie Girl Press publications.
 She has had poems published with Rattle, Bank Heavy-Press, Cadence Collective, East Jasmine Review, River’s Voice, Kleft Jaw Press, Poetry in Motion, and San Gabriel Valley Poetry Quarterly.
 She also has work in Cadence Collective: Year One and Year Two, Gutters & Alleyways: Perspectives on Poverty and Struggle, and Like a Girl: Perspectives on Feminine Identity.
-Her debut chapbook, Born to Electrify, is now available!
+Her debut chapbook, Born to Electrify, is published by Sadie Girl Press.
 Follow her on WordPress.

 Nancy Lynée Woo has been writing poems since she was 8 years old but is only recently out of denial that she does in fact write poems.
 (She does in fact write poems!)
 She is so fortunate to have found a lovely poetry home in Long Beach, CA with the fine folks of the Poetry Lab.
 She’s been a featured reader with Rose Writers of Amherst Writers & Artists, the Poetry Lab and the Pondwater Society.
 Her chapbook, Rampant, published by SGP in 2014, is now in its second print run.
 Recently, she has fulfilled her dream of running a press dedicated to social justice called Lucid Moose Lit.
 She has poetry included in Cadence Collective: Year One and Year Two and is the co-editor of Gutters & Alleyways: Perspectives on Poverty and Struggle, and Like A Girl: The Pre-Show! and Like a Girl: Perspectives on Feminine Identity.You can follow her on Twitter @fancifulnance.

 Sarah Thursday is a music obsessed, Long Beach poetry and arts advocate.
-She runs a website called CadenceCollective.net, co-hosts a monthly reading with G. Murray Thomas, and runs Sadie Girl Press as a way to help publish local and emerging poets and artists.
-Her newest chapbook/poetry CD, How to Unexist, full length collection, All the Tiny Anchors, along with her chapbooks, Unanchored and The Unnamed Algorithm are all available at the Sadie Girl Press Bookstore.
+In addition to writing poetry, she designs and publishes books, hosts readings, workshops, and a poetry book club.
+She has run a website called CadenceCollective.net, co-hosted a monthly reading with G. Murray Thomas, and runs Sadie Girl Press as a way to help publish local and emerging poets and artists.
+She has been published in many fine journals and anthologies and received a 2017 Best of the Net nomination for “To the Men who told me my Love was not enough.”
+Her chapbooks, Seventeen Poems Not About a Lover, Unanchored, and The Unnamed Algorithm, and her full-length collections, All the Tiny Anchors and Conversations with Gravel are all available at the Sadie Girl Press Bookstore.
 She also is the editor of Cadence Collective: Year One and Year Two, Then & Now: Conversations with Old Friends, and Incandescent Mind, as well as the co-editor of Gutters & Alleyways: Perspectives on Poverty and Struggle, Like A Girl: The Pre-Show! and Like a Girl: Perspectives on Feminine Identity.
-Follow her at SarahThursday.com or on Facebook or Twitter.
+Follow her at SarahThursday.com or on Facebook, Instagram, or Twitter.

 48 authors and 23 artists contributed to the first issue of Incandescent Mind.
 Here is more information about who they are: